When most people think of Iceland, they think of the Northern Lights. I, Natasha Monteiro, did too.

 After arriving in Iceland, I deliberately kept the first day light.

 Reykjavik, Iceland’s charming capital, is compact enough to explore on foot and makes for a wonderful introduction to the country.
-Colorful houses, quirky cafés, public art installations, and views of the sea – there’s a calmness to Reykjavik that immediately puts you at ease.
+In fact, your flight lands in Reykjavik, making it the first city you practically visit when you enter Iceland.

 Day 2: Exploring The Golden Circle

 This classic route showcases some of the country’s most famous natural attractions and serves as an excellent introduction to Iceland’s geological wonders.
+No first-time Iceland itinerary feels complete without the Golden Circle!
+As a first-timer in Iceland, this is probably the first trip you should take in Iceland.

 The day included dramatic waterfalls, geothermal activity, bubbling hot springs, and landscapes that seemed almost otherworldly.
 For about 7 to 8.5 hours, this day trip takes you across the Geysir area, Gullfoss Waterfall, and Thingvellir National Park.
 What struck me most was how quickly the scenery changed.
 One moment you’re standing beside a powerful waterfall, and the next you’re surrounded by steaming geothermal fields.